-Shatta Wale is such a household name in Ghana that even toddlers who are a bit exposed could nod to the wave-making name.
-Almost everyone already knows him to be the popular and controversial Ghanaian reggae-dance hall musician who proclaimed himself Ghana’s Dancehall King, especially with the release of his hit song, ‘Dancehall King’.
+Shatta Wale is such a household name in Ghana that even toddlers know a thing or two about him.
+Almost everyone knows him to be the popular and controversial reggae-dancehall musician who proclaimed himself Ghana’s Dancehall King with the release of his hit song, ‘Dancehall King’.

-However, I bet there are numerous other things about this popular musician which you never knew and would love to know.
-Read on to know a lot more interesting things about Shatta Wale, the Dancehall King of Ghana.
-Enjoy your reading!
+But then, it’s possible there are a handful of things about this popular musician which most people are not aware of.
+Read on to learn more about Shatta Wale, the Dancehall King of Ghana.

 Early Years of Shatta Wale

 The Dancehall King did not grow up with a silver spoon but he had enough motivation that made him who he is today.
 Shatta Wale was born Charles Nii Armah Mensah (Jnr.) on October 17, 1984.
 He attended Seven Great Princess Academy and then continued at Winneba Secondary School.
 During his days at Winneba, he was popularly known as ‘DOGGY’, a nickname he gave himself because of his love for reggae and dancehall artiste Yoggy Doggy at the time.

 Music was flowing in his blood way back in his teenage years, he was a drummer during his days in the college.
 His father encouraged his dream to become a musician as he gave him full support.
 According to Wale, he recorded a song during his school days and showed his father who confirmed it was good.
 But being brought up in a family that valued education, his dad insisted he complete his education first.
 It was during this period that he decided to make music a lifetime career after school.